torchmd/torchmd/README.md

 TorchMD intends to provide a simple to use API for performing molecular dynamics using PyTorch.
 This enables researchers to more rapidly do research in force-field development as well as integrate seamlessly neural network potentials into the dynamics, with the simplicity and power of PyTorch.

-TorchMD uses chemical units consistent with classical MD codes such as ACEMD, namely kcal/mol for energies, K fortemperatures, g/mol for masses, and Å for distances.
+TorchMD uses chemical units consistent with classical MD codes such as ACEMD, namely kcal/mol for energies, K for temperatures, g/mol for masses, and Å for distances.

 TorchMD is currently WIP so feel free to provide feedback on the API or potential bugs in the GitHub issue tracker.